hbc/Intro-to-Unix/lessons/01_the_filesystem.md

 Press enter after you type in that command.
 You will get a couple of messages, but in a few seconds you should get back the command prompt `$`; the string of characters before the command prompt, however, have changed.
 They should say something like `rsk27@clarinet002-062`. *We will be explaining what this means in more detail later this afternoon when we talk about HPC and Orchestra.*

-Make sure that your command prompt is now preceded by a character string that contain words like "clarinet", "bassoon", etc.
+Make sure that your command prompt is now preceded by a character string that contain words like "clarinet", "bassoon", "ottavino" etc.

 Copy our example data folder to your home directory using the following command: